mhanyc/software_security_reqs/README.md

 Vibrant continues to invest in securing data critical to help seekers; and increasingly we are learning that we write software.

 This repository contains Vibrant's development of software security requirements.
-It is maintained by the InfoSec team, specifically [Eoin](https://github.com/Celtikill).
+It is maintained by the InfoSec team.

 ## Security Requirements

-We recommend treating all requirements with a mild skepticism.
-Having said that, we also enjoy (shall we say) vibrant discussion.

 Please consider these a starting point for understanding security within the context of modern software.

 >[!NOTE]
 > As read on the cover of the Guide . . .
 DON'T PANIC.
 This is only a draft. :people_hugging:

-### Origins

-InfoSec chose the latest release of [OWASP Application Security Verification Standard](https://github.com/OWASP/ASVS) as the inspiration for Vibrant's security requirements, for a variety of reasons.
-Here are a few:

-- it maps directly to NIST guidelines
-- it offers tiers of requirements, allowing for variation in maturity and risk management
-- it represents consensus best-practice within a global application security community

-We currently fork the [actual ASVS](./ASVS_docs/README.md) into this repository (periodically) for quick & easy reference.

 ## Usage